its-Annika/LING-L555/project/readMe.md

 Chomsky, N. and Halle, M. (1965).
 Some controversial questions in phonological theory.
 Journal of Linguistics, 1(2):97–138.

 Hammond, M. (1999).
 The Phonology of English, chapter Chapter 3.
-English Sylla-
-bles: Margins and Consonants.
+English Syllables: Margins and Consonants.
 Oxford University Press.

 Hammond, M. (2004).
 Gradience, phonotactics and the lexicon in english phonology.
 International Journal of English Studies (IJES), 4.